 Potential Therapeutic Targets

-In the wake of disappointments over clinical trials targeting amyloid plaques in Alzheimer’s disease, researchers are focusing more attention on misfolded tau protein, another culprit in brain diseases that cause dementia.
+At the UW ADRC, researchers are focusing attention on misfolded tau protein, another culprit in brain diseases that cause dementia.
 New UW research finds that targeting abnormal tau through the suppression of a gene called MSUT2 shows promise.
 This study gives new reasons why drug companies should focus on tau pathology in search for Alzheimer's cure.
 Samples of postmortem brain tissue from the ADRC Neuropathology Core made this discovery possible for researchers in the Kraemer Lab.
-(Wheeler et al. Science Translational Medicine, 2019) Learn more
+(Wheeler et al. Science Translational Medicine, 2019) Learn more at UW ADRC News.

 The brain's noradrenergic system produces a neurotransmitter called norepinephrine, or the brain’s adrenaline.
 In people living with Alzheimer's disease, hyperactivity in this system can lead to symptoms of agitation, sun-downing, and sleep problems.
 This study used samples from the ADRC brain bank, data from longitudinal studies, and mouse models to investigate the role of the noradrenergic system in the development of Alzheimer's disease.
 Their findings demonstrate that amyloid pathology rewires the noradrenergic system, in a way that may activate the production of pathological tau protein.
 These new insights into amyloid toxicity have strong implications for the design of drugs that clear amyloid from the brain, as well as the interpretation of current clinical trials of anti-amyloid drugs.
 (Zhang F et al. Science Translational Medicine, 2020) Paper